 That's the case for Terry Cutler, co-founder and chief technology officer of Montreal-based cybersecurity consultancy Digital Locksmiths.

 "I'm not a fan of password-management tools at all," Cutler said in an email interview.
 "If the tool got hacked, then all of your codes would be taken."

-Tyler Reguly, manager of security research at cybersecurity firm Tripwire in Portland, Oregon, agreed with Cutler.
+Tyler Reguly, manager of security research and development at Portland, Oregon cybersecurity firm Tripwire, agreed with Cutler.
 He argued that password managers may do more harm than good, especially for home users.

 “Password managers are society's method of moving bad habits to the computer," Reguly said.
 "It's bad form to 'write down' passwords, so instead we 'store' them on our computer.
 'Store' is simply the digital equivalent to 'write down.'"

 'I don't trust online password managers'

 Figuring out which tools are secure, and which ones aren't, isn't necessarily an easy task.
 As Ken Westin, director of security strategy at ReliaQuest, pointed out, it's hard to know just how secure password managers really are.

 "Personally, I don't trust online password managers," Westin said in an email message.
 "This isn't because I think they're insecure; it's because I don't know how secure they are, how they store my information and if my data is properly encrypted."